aronCiucu/DCSTheWay/README.md

 ## How to install?
 1. Download the latest zip file from the Releases section, and extract it.
 2. Copy the `TheWay.lua` file from the folder you just extracted into `Users/YourUsernameHere/Saved Games/DCS/Scripts`.
 The `DCS` folder name may be `DCS.openbeta` if you are on the openbeta version of the game.
+If you are on Steam, the name will always be just `DCS`.
 3. Edit the `Export.lua` file there and append this line at the end of the file, and save it:
   ```lua
   local TheWayLfs=require('lfs'); dofile(TheWayLfs.writedir()..'Scripts/TheWay.lua')